15 Small Studio Apartment Decorating Ideas That Feel Bigger

 Scandinavian black-and-whiteMaximum function, bold contrastArchitecture + colorAdvanced

-What Every Single One of These Studios Has in Common
+What All These Studios Have in Common

 That sounds simple.
 It really isn’t.
 Most unsuccessful small studio apartment decorating happens not because of bad taste but because of indecision.
 A piece of furniture that doesn’t match anything.
 A gallery wall that never got finished.
-A rug that was “good enough for now” three years ago and is somehow still there.
+A rug that was “good enough for now” three years ago and is somehow still sitting there.

 The Practical Takeaways Worth Remembering